Hyundai Maintenance: Cost, Plans and Service Schedule

 Hyundai maintenance and repair costs by model

-These statistics also include both maintenance and repair costs despite the fact that these expenses require you to budget in very different ways.
-(Maintenance costs tend to be lower and more consistent, while repair costs tend to be higher and more occasional.)
+These statistics include both maintenance and repair costs, even though these expenses require you to budget in very different ways.
+Maintenance costs tend to be lower and more consistent, while repair costs are less frequent but more expensive.

 Hyundai maintenance cost and schedule

-While some automakers have uniform maintenance recommendations for every vehicle, Hyundai designs distinct maintenance schedules for its models.
-That means you’ll have to check your owners manual, Hyundai’s website or resources from your local dealership to find out exactly what maintenance services your vehicle needs and how often.
+While some automakers have uniform maintenance recommendations for every vehicle, Hyundai sets distinct maintenance schedules for different models.
+That means you’ll need to check your owner's manual, Hyundai’s website or resources from your local dealership to see exactly what maintenance services your vehicle needs and when they’re due.

-The cost of maintenance is fairly easy to calculate once you know your schedule because you know when it will be needed.
-That means you can check what your mechanic charges for the services listed on your Hyundai maintenance schedule and map out those costs over time to create a budget for yourself.
+Once you know your recommended maintenance schedule, you can check what your local mechanic charges for the services and map out those costs over time to create a maintenance budget.

-To give you an idea of what maintenance for your Hyundai may cost you, we got estimates for a 2018 Hyundai Elantra in Austin, Texas.
-Just be aware that prices for your vehicle in your area may differ.
+To give you an idea of what your Hyundai may cost to maintain, we got estimates for a 2024 Hyundai Elantra in Austin, Texas.
+Note that prices for your vehicle, model and location may differ.

-*According to RepairPal for a 2018 Hyundai Elantra in the 78705 ZIP code
+*According to RepairPal data for a 2024 Hyundai Elantra SE in the 78705 ZIP code

 • Tire rotations